dingchen-github/TrafficSignClassifier/writeup.md

 img = cv2.warpAffine(image,M_rot,(cols,rows))
 img = cv2.warpAffine(img,M_trans,(cols,rows))
 ```

 ![alt text][image8]

 One example of augmented image is given below.

 ![alt text][image9]

-Add data augmentation to grayscale and normalization does close the accuracy gap, but by reducing the training accuracy, not by increasing the validation accuracy.
+Adding data augmentation to grayscale and normalization does close the accuracy gap, but by reducing the training accuracy, not by increasing the validation accuracy, see below.
 This is the same on GPU.
 Considering the training is much slower with data augmentation, I decide to abandon it.

 ![alt text][image10]

 #### 2. Describe what your final model architecture looks like.